The Ancestry Of Martha Hunt

 John's brother, Abel Hunt was the direct progenitor of those of us of the John Wilkes Family Organization.
 He and his wife, Duanna or Joanna Beard, were the parents of Daniel D. Hunt, and were living in Rowan County when he was born.
 Duanna died of childbirth when Daniel D. was eight days old.
 Another brother of John and Abel, Gershom or Gashum, and an uncle to our Daniel D., with his wife, Elizabeth, took the eight day-old baby, upon his mother's death, "500 miles away" as Daniel D. later writes.
 Later evidence appears to tell us the benefactors who became step-parents to Daniel D., were living in Tennessee.

-It seems it would be of interest to the family to quite in full, a relatively short history Daniel D. Hunt personally wrote of his early life.
+It seems it would be of interest to the family to quote in full, a relatively short history Daniel D. Hunt personally wrote of his early life.
 It is with regrets that this brief account is the only personally written account Daniel D. has left, so far as we are aware.
 There are additional bits of information - notes, etc., of his family genealogy, and other bits of information in the form of receipts.
 These will be shared in this historical account, but we know of no other history of himself that has been located.

 Daniel D.'s account is as follows: